 As an Associate instructor you are both a student and a teacher and it is important for you to know where to go for the different issues in your life.
 After your first year in the department, whether or not you teach is a decision made by your research advisor.
 The Graduate Coordinator will determine your Associate Instructor assignment.
 If you find a problem with the assignment, you should contact the Graduate Coordinator.
 Your appointment as an Associate Instructor comes under the umbrella of the Academic Office.
-The Academic Office (AO) is located in C021 of the chemistry building.
+The Academic Office (AO) is located in CO21 of the chemistry building.

-Current Academic Staff
+Academic Office Staff

-Sara Skrabalak, Director of Graduate Studies, C021F Silas Cook, Director of Graduate Admissions, C021F Cate Reck, Director of Undergraduate Studies, A271 Norman Dean, Director of Undergraduate Laboratories, C131 Dalane Anderson, Graduate Coordinator, C021 Becky Wilson, Scheduling Supervisor, C021 James Clark, Freshman Laboratory Coordinator, C131 Aulaire Schmitz, Organic Laboratory Coordinator, C141B Carly Friedman, Academic Advisor, C021 Emily Davis, Academic Advisor, C021
+Sara Skrabalak, Director of Graduate Studies, C021F Tom Snaddon, Director of Graduate Admissions, C021F Jill Robinson, Director of Undergraduate Studies, A271 Dalane Anderson, Graduate Coordinator, C021 TBD, Scheduling Supervisor, C021 Kayse Ehinger, Administrative Services Assistant, C021 Amy Welsh, Academic Advisor, C021 Carly Friedman, Academic Advisor, C021